 Establish budget availability and parameters.

-Prepare field survey guides.
+Prepare field survey methodology and guides.

 In some instances, an NPPO may choose to designate work to a non-regulatory entity through a cooperative agreement.
 The non- regulatory entity must understand the regulatory nature of the delimiting survey.